 The Placement of Composite Resin Veneers

-- After your dentist prepares and reshapes your teeth these will be carefully cemented and sculpted by using a color best suited for your needs.
+- After your dentist prepares and reshapes your teeth these will be carefully cemented and sculpted by using a color best suited to your needs.

 - The composite is hardened and bonded to your teeth by using a special light.